 Because of my strong no buy attitude – I of course will not resort to a pet store or breeder, but if I was not so involved in rescue – I probably would.

-I know this was long but I wanted to give a full picture of what I dealt with in the last week.
+I know this was long but I wanted to give a full picture of what I went through to adopt a dog.

 But here it is in a nutshell: